rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 Limitations
 ~~~~~~~~~~~

-Currently, only ISIS P2P links are supported.
-There is also
-no support for route leaking between levels.
+Currently there is no support for route leaking between levels.

 LSP Update Command
 ~~~~~~~~~~~~~~~~~~